-Experience the best of the “Tex-Mex “culture and history on your next visit to Dallas-Fort Worth at these top attractions and exhibitions celebrating Mexican heritage.
+Experience the best of the “Tex-Mex “culture and history on your next visit to Dallas-Fort Worth at these top attractions celebrating Mexican heritage.

 Dedicated to promoting the development and promotion of the Latino culture, the center offers festivals, events and gallery exhibits featuring local and regional artists that rotate often.
 Visit their calendar and find a variety of events and activities suitable for all ages.